mverboom/build/BUILD.md

 Once a package has been created, it will be stored in the `PKGDIR` as specified in `~/.buildrc`.

-For creating a pacakge the following sections are used:
+For creating a package the following sections are used:

 `[PKG]` (mandatory)